neighbor-bear/fceux-for-retrogame/readme.md

  Start           |Enable/disable cheats globally Select           |Enable/disable cheatfiles auto load/save golbally

+##### Controls in Cheat Browser submenu

+Button|Action
+-|-
+ Up/Down           |Move to select option
+ A                 |Select option
+ B                 |Exit to Cheat Browser

+#### Controls in Overclock settings
+Button|Action
+-|-
+ Up/Down           |Move to select option
+ Left/Right        |Change values for selected option.
+For VBlank or Post-render options a default step of 10 scanlines is used.
+ A                 |Change de step value to 1 scanline. *Maintain pressed while press left or right.*
+ Y                 |Change de step value to 262 scanlines. *Maintain pressed while press left or right.*
+ B                 |Go back to previous menu

 > L1 and R1 is equal to L and R for devices withouth L2 and R2 buttons.

 ## Compilation